Dear reader of ADxS.org, please excuse the disruption.

 1.2.
 Differentiation from “Rejection Sensitive Dysphoria” (RSD)

-The term “Rejection Sensitive Dysphoria” (RSD) is sometimes used instead of the term Rejection Sensitivity in relation to ADHD.2021
+The term “Rejection Sensitive Dysphoria” (RSD) is sometimes used instead of the term Rejection Sensitivity in relation to ADHD.2223

-However, the term “dysphoria” does not refer to genuine dysphoria, but rather to rejection sensitivity as such, which is regarded as a special atypical depression.22 Winkler, who was probably one of the first in the German-speaking world to describe rejection sensitivity in ADHD, makes a direct connection between rejection sensitivity and mood dips / dysphoria in ADHD with reference to Dodson23, whereby he considers rejection sensitive dysphoria to be a form of atypical depression.24
+However, the term “dysphoria” does not refer to genuine dysphoria, but rather to rejection sensitivity as such, which is regarded as a special atypical depression.24 Winkler, who was probably one of the first in the German-speaking world to describe rejection sensitivity in ADHD, makes a direct connection between rejection sensitivity and mood dips / dysphoria in ADHD with reference to Dodson25, whereby he probably considers rejection sensitive dysphoria to be a form of atypical depression.26

-We consider Rejection Sensitivity on the one hand and Dysphoria (when inactive) on the other as two original symptoms, i.e. directly caused by ADHD - even though they often occur together in ADHD.
+We consider Rejection Sensitivity on the one hand and Dysphoria (during inactivity) on the other as two original symptoms, i.e. directly caused by ADHD - even though they often occur together in ADHD.
 To avoid confusion with the specific ADHD symptom dysphoria (during inactivity), we use the term rejection sensitivity.

 2. Rejection sensitivity as an original symptom of ADHD

-The term rejection sensitivity used here as an original symptom of ADHD means that, according to this assessment, rejection sensitivity in ADHD is a symptom directly caused by ADHD itself (just like attention problems or hyperactivity) and is not a mere consequence of bad experiences made over a long period of time.
+The formulation Rejection Sensitivity as an original symptom of ADHD used here means that Rejection Sensitivity in ADHD is, according to this assessment, a symptom directly caused by ADHD itself (just like attention problems or hyperactivity) and is not a mere consequence of bad experiences made over a long period of time.

-Nevertheless, RS is not exclusive to ADHD.
+Nevertheless, RS is not unique to ADHD.
 RS is therefore not an exclusive symptom of ADHD.
 RS alone is by no means proof of ADHD.

 2.1.
 Rejection sensitivity is more than a psychological reaction

-First of all, it seems reasonable to attribute the hypersensitivity to rejection in ADHD sufferers to
+First of all, it seems reasonable to attribute the hypersensitivity to rejection in people with ADHD to

 • This is due to the lifelong negative social experiences with the environment and the resulting massively impaired self-esteem,